How Realtors Can Use Pinterest to Grow Their Real Estate Business

 - Your own images: photos of your listings will come in handy to populate boards focused on beautiful kitchen renos, awesome backyards, or the best condo towers in your area.
 You can also share your own shots of restaurants, bars and landmarks in your area to add to your board focused on local things to do and see.
 We like HubSpot’s guide for properly sizing images for Pinterest.
 You can also pin images you’ve purchased the rights to, like stock images.

 - Your own graphics: if you’ve been on Pinterest for more than a minute, you’ve seen images with text overlays.
 These images are hugely popular, and hugely shareable.
 Good news — you can create your own.
-Using a tool like Canva which has handy Pinterest templates you can choose from, you can add text, icons and shapes to beautiful, high-resolution images to create a one-of-a-kind Pinterest pin that gets you noticed.
+Using tools such as various photo editing apps that have handy Pinterest templates you can choose from, you can add text, icons and shapes to beautiful, high-resolution images to create a one-of-a-kind Pinterest pin that gets you noticed.
 Use graphics to draw traffic to blog posts on your website; for example, if you’ve written about bidding war tips, create a graphic with a text overlay that reads “8 ways to win a bidding war” and, when uploading it, link to that specific blog post.

 - Other pins: repinning amazing home reno projects from other users may not drive traffic to your site, but it will enhance the helpfulness of your Pinterest profile.
 Just remember to rewrite descriptions (see more on this in the next section) so that they’re on-brand for you.
 Make sure that these repins comprise a small amount of your Pinterest content.